microsoft/jacdac/services/tflite.md

     }

 Open pipe for streaming in the model.
 The size of the model has to be declared upfront.
-The model is streamed over regular pipe data packets, in the `.tflite` flatbuffer format.
+The model is streamed over regular pipe data packets.
+The format supported by this instance of the service is specified in `format` register.
 When the pipe is closed, the model is written all into flash, and the device running the service may reset.

     command predict @ 0x81 {